sifrr/sifrr/packages/browser/sifrr-dom/README.md

 -   Simple DOM API based on web components v1, custom elements v1, shadow dom v1 (optional)
 -   Pure DOM bindings (one-way, two-way), without any virtual DOM, still [fast(er)](#performance-comparison)
--   no special syntax to learn like jsx etc. only use pure HTML, CSS, JS
+-   no special syntax to learn like jsx etc. only use pure HTML, CSS, JS, so no transpiling needed.
 -   synthetic event listener, custom events
--   simpler querySelector for custom elements/web components
+-   simpler querySelector for custom elements/web components/shadow root

+## Tradeoffs

+-   :+1: Use latest web API standards
+-   :-1: Slower on http/1.x due to one file per component architecture -> hence good for serving with http/2
+-   :+1: Use without transpiling any code, and can be hosted with only a static server
+-   :-1: No keyed implementation yet

 ## Performance Comparison

 Ran locally on Macbook pro(MacOS 10.14/16GB/i7 3.1GHz) with [js-framework-benchmark](https://github.com/krausest/js-framework-benchmark).
 Latest benchmark implementation [here](./test/public/speedtest.html)

+**Note**: These might not be completely accurate and real life app speeds might differ.
+Just for reference.

 <img src="./performance.png" alt="Performance" height='400'>

 ## How to use

+Sifrr recommends to build webapps without any transpiling

 ### Directly in Browser using standalone distribution